rleine/Keynote_Nonsmooth_Dynamics_ENOC2024/README.md

 Moreover, a new book *Leine, R.I.
 "Introduction to Nonsmooth Dynamics* is to be published in 2026 and will cover all topics of the keynote lecture.

+To make the simulations, simply run the scripts run_simulations_block_on_belt.m and run_simulations_timestepping_methods.m in the two folders.

 Remco Leine, July 2024

 leine@inm.uni-stuttgart.de